juliocesar/styling-with-sass/in-progress/sizing-things.md

 (In short, you're actually saying "130%", "110%", and "80%" of the container's font size.
 For clarity sake, *you may as well just use percentages*, since those take no decyphering)

 Now picture what happens in a web app scenario with multiple nested components.
-Granted, this is ems in misuse, and this doesn't mean ems are a bad idea.
+Granted, this is ems in misuse, and the point is not that ems are a bad idea.
 But they carry tooling with them, so they're ideal for on-the-spot proportional measures, which don't fit the vision that you're learning in this booklet.
 We operate through a scale, and the scale is the source of all correct sizes.
 Hence, inventing proportions on the spot is, in this instance, wrong.

 Last, it's worth mentioning viewport relative units, which are also tooling units that can come in handy.
 Setting a wrapper's width/height to a percentual value achieves one thing: it sets it to the *width of the parent*.
 Yes, the *width*.
 Browsers won't figure that when you say `height: 50%` you probably mean 50% of the height of the parent.